kaleidoscopica/windows10cloud/README.md

 ***THIS IS VERY IMPORTANT!*** Failing to clean up your resources properly could have GCP charge you hundreds of dollars over the next days/weeks!

 1. On the main Compute Engine dashboard, delete your windows-10 VM.
-(If it's only shut down, most of the

 2. Under Sole-tenant nodes, delete your sole-tenant node-group.